How to Start a Clothing Brand in 2026: A 10-Step Guide for Success

 Step 1: Find Your Niche

-Your niche defines who you sell to, what they want, and why they’ll choose your brand.
-To find a profitable niche, clearly define your ideal customer.
+Your niche defines who you sell to, what they want, and why they'll choose your brand.
+Define your ideal customer across three areas:

 • Demographics: Age, gender, income